Jacob Audet - 1860 - 1864

 1865 - 1869 1870s

-Having married Elizabeth Moss in August 1859 [1] (sister of photographer Morris Moss) advertisements in the Maitland Mercury indicate that by February 1860 Audet has settled in Maitland with his photography business, in rooms opposite the Angel Inn,
+Audet marries Elizabeth Moss in August 1859 (sister of photographer Morris Moss) advertisements in the Maitland Mercury indicate that by February 1860 Audet has settled in Maitland with his photography business, in rooms opposite the Angel Inn, High Street.

-In February of 1860, potential clients are advised as to the effects of particular colours when photographed and suggestions for the most appropriate clothing are made – early days in the public’s experience of photography.
+Advertising advises potential clients as to the effects of particular colours when photographed and suggestions for the most appropriate clothing are made – early days in the public’s experience of photography.

 Audet advertises his “Skylight Gallery” repeatedly from March to June 1860 (often directly above or below advertisements by Elijah Hart) where photographs could be fitted in "Cases or Frames (Union or Morocco) in Brooches, Lockets or Studs.
 N.B.-A correct likeness or no charge.
 Babies taken daily."
 [2]

-A severe storm strikes Maitland in February 1861.
-It destroys the gallery’s skylight and causing significant damage, [5] but by March, Audet is back in the photography business with ‘considerable improvements’.
-[6]
+A severe storm strikes Maitland in February 1861 destroying the gallery’s skylight and causing significant damage, but by March Audet is back in the photography business with ‘considerable improvements’.

 J. AUDET, Skylight Gallery, High-street, West Maitland.
 March 1, 1861.
 [4]